Pendrokar/jbodju/README.md

 Currently only enabled on "*://discordapp.com/channels/230498134843850762/*".

 If the text is deemed gramatical by camxes.js, then the text box will appear greenish.
 Otherwise it will have a red tint.
+Also in case of an error, a message will appear when hovered over.